ku-kom/ku_swiper/README.md

 $ npm install

 ```
-And run the following command to build development versions of concatenated js and css files:
+And run the following command to listen for changes in the /Src folders:

 ```